 The inquiry, set up by Thanet Council's scrutiny and overview panel, will look into how the incident was managed.

-Chairman Ian Driver said a report would then recommend how to effectively deal with a similar incident in the future.'Awful event'
+Chairman Ian Driver said a report would then recommend how to effectively deal with a similar incident in the future.

 The inquiry will look at how effectively Thanet District Council, the Environment Agency and Southern Water managed the incident.